DanielEWeeks/Daniel_E_Weeks/NOTES.md

 from _pages/publications.md

-If the BibTex entry starts with the
+*Preprints:* If the BibTex entry starts with the

 @unpublished{}